 The characters on our favorite television programs are just like us: they come home from work and stream their favorite TV shows and YouTube videos.
-But I can’t easily recall any television or streaming programs that showed actors using captioned media.
+But it’s hard for me to recall any programs that showed actors using captioned media.
 While the sounds emantating from their screens may be captioned for us, the sounds are not captioned for them.

 Even as accessibility advocates make the case that captioning is a centerpiece of universal design, captioning doesn’t have a very high public profile .
 Yes, people tweet and write about the value of captioning every day, but we don’t have many opportunities to engage with captioned media in the public sphere.
 Only a handful of cities in the U.S. require captioning on all public screens (bars, waiting rooms, etc.).
 Outside of these cities — Portland (Oregon), Ann Arbor, Rochester, Alburquerque, Seattle, San Francisco — we are likely to encounter public captioning only in airports and select bars and restaurants.
 At the movie theater, good luck finding an open captioned showing in your city.